 2014 Nominations Now Open!
 Click here to learn more.

 Honoring large and small retailers for the life enriching programs they offered their respective communities.
 The Awards are given out in three categories: Neighborhood Health Improvement, Food Insecurity and Youth Development.
-2013 Nominations are now being accepted.
-Deadline for submissions is December 31, 2013.
+Nominations for 2014 awards will open in the fall of 2014.

 Sidney R. Rabb Award For excellence in serving the consumer, the community and the industry.
 As a long-time industry leader and chief executive of The Stop and Shop Supermarket Company, Mr. Rabb was a role model for statesmanship and community service, recognizing the industry's higher purpose in serving society.